b-g/processing-sublime/README.md

 # Processing Bundle for Sublime Text 2
 A [Processing](http://processing.org/) bundle for [Sublime Text 2](http://www.sublimetext.com/2).
 Check the [demo video](https://vimeo.com/45573600) on vimeo!
+Please note: you must have at least (>Processing 2.0b4), otherwise the buildsystem of the this bundle won't work.
+The video is a bit outdated, you don't have to run the Processing.app in parallel to run sketches.

 ###Mac OSX
 [<img src="https://github.com/b-g/processing-sublime/raw/master/_Mac/overview.png">](https://vimeo.com/45573600)